Skip to main content

 5

-Apply the specific protective NO SMOG to dry surface
+Apply, on a dry surface, the specific protective NO SMOG

-In the cleaning phase it is essential to wet the support with water, before applying the detergent, so that the product can act on the patina of smog outside the support, limiting its penetration inside the porosity of the material.
+During the cleaning phase it is essential to wet the substrate with water, before applying the cleaner, so as to allow the product to act on the smog patina outside the support, limiting its penetration into the porosity of the material.